-With an artistic mind and roots in both metallurgical engineering and creative design, Nicholas Yust finds himself constantly testing, experimenting, and incorporating new materials into his artwork.
+With an artistic mind and deep roots in both metallurgical engineering and creative design, Nicholas Yust finds himself constantly testing, experimenting, and incorporating new materials into his artwork.
 Although some of his works include components of acrylic, wood, fiberglas, mesh, and other materials, his specialty has always been metal.
 Aluminum is his preferred substrate for the bulk of his artwork, however in many of his designs you will find some combination of the following materials:

-316 Stainless Steel
+- 316 Stainless Steel

-C220 Cosmetic Bronze
+- C220 Cosmetic Bronze

-24oz Cosmetic Copper
+- 24oz Cosmetic Copper

 Aluminum vs. Steel - Which is Better for Metal Art?

-Due to some inexpensive, mass-produced products that use aluminum (soda cans, foil, siding, etc) it can have a bit of a negative (or less-presitgeous) connotation with it when compared to steel, however automobile-grade and aerospace-grade aluminums are exceptionally high quality and are, in most cases, preferred over steel applications.
+Due to some inexpensive, mass-produced products that use aluminum (soda cans, foil, siding, etc) it can have a bit of a negative (or less-prestigious) connotation with it when compared to steel, however automobile-grade and aerospace-grade aluminums are exceptionally high quality and are, in most cases, preferred over steel applications.

 Copper, Bronze & Brass Used in Artwork